spinnylights/vulkan-notes/vulkan_notes.md

 We'll talk broadly about how it works and whether or not you might want to use it.

-It comes as a header-only library.
+VMA comes as a header-only library.
 Thankfully it has no dependencies aside from Vulkan.
-It's written in C++ but exposes a C interface, although this does mean that you need to use a C++ compiler to compile the part of your code where you include the full implementation of the library (you could also just compile it into a regular, non-header-only library if you're writing a C application and need to use a C compiler).
-It assumes by default that you're statically linking with Vulkan, but you can configure it otherwise and also hand it the function pointers it needs if you're loading Vulkan functions at runtime.
-(See [here](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/quick_start.html) and [here](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/configuration.html)
+It's written in C++ but exposes a C interface.
+If you're writing your application in C, this of course means that you'll either need to compile VMA into a regular, non-header-only library to link with or you'll need to compile at least part of your codebase with a C++ compiler.
+VMA assumes by default that you're statically linking with Vulkan, but you can configure it otherwise, and also hand it the function pointers it needs if you're loading Vulkan functions at runtime.
+(See
+[here](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/quick_start.html)
+and
+[here](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/configuration.html)